humblefool2004/Kotlin-Practice/README.md

 - More Kotlin practice (collections, coroutines, advanced OOP)
 - Start Android-specific projects with Kotlin

-## 💡 Notes
-- **.md extension**: Markdown file used for formatting text with headers, lists, code, etc. GitHub automatically renders it nicely.
-- **Updating README**: Keep it updated as you progress.
-It helps track your learning and shows your repo clearly to others.

----
 💡 Feedback and suggestions are always welcome!